Exclusive-Sri Lanka seeking $3 billion in months to stave off crisis - finance minister

 Sri Lanka will seek another $500 million credit line from India for fuel, which would suffice for about five weeks of requirements, Sabry said.

-The government would also seek support from the Asian Development Bank, the World Bank and bilateral partners including China, the United States, Britain and countries in the Middle East.
+The government would also look for support from the Asian Development Bank, the World Bank and bilateral partners including China, the United States, Britain and countries in the Middle East.

-In a effort to fix government finances, Sabry said the country will have to raise tax rates and further increase fuel prices within the next six months.
+But in recent weeks, as the economic crisis deepened, Sri Lanka has leaned heavily on assistance from India.

-"These are very unpopular measures but these are things we need to do for the country to come out of this," he said.
-"But the choice is do you do that, or do you go down the drain permanently?"
+"We are a neutral country.
+We are friend of all," said Sabry, a lawyer who previously served as Sri Lanka's justice minister.
+"So we think that goodwill will come in handy at this point in time."

-(Reporting by Devjyot Ghoshal and Uditha Jayasinghe in COLOMBO; Editing by Robert Birsel)
+(Reporting by Devjyot Ghoshal and Uditha Jayasinghe in Colombo; Editing by Robert Birsel and William Mallard)